nrdxp/nrd.sh/content/blog/axiosophism.md

 ### The Quadrad

-In the presence of Corruption as a force in the world — and it is always present — four classes of actor emerge:
+Why is Corruption always present?
+Because entropy is.
+Corruption is not a moral aberration or a failure of character — it is the *predictable consequence* of the same thermodynamic principle from which we derived the entire hierarchy.
+Any system complex enough to harbor agents harbors the possibility that some will redirect the system's energy toward private ends.
+You cannot eliminate Corruption any more than you can eliminate entropy itself.
+You can only build structures that resist it — and recognize the actors who do so, and those who do not.

+Four classes of actor emerge:

 The **Master** is the person who develops *both* Responsibility and Authority within the context of Corruption.
 The Master does not merely follow rules.
 The Master cultivates **Rebellion**: an unapologetic, principled resistance to entropy's agents.
 Formally, the Master is the complete product: $Master \cong \text{Responsibility} \times \text{Authority} \times \text{Corruption}_{\text{context}}$.